Automotive industry by country: Bangladesh

 Auto rickshaws have been producing in Bangladesh since the 1980s and local production of motorcycles began in early 2000.
 Foreign vehicles manufacturers have been assembling vehicles here for the past 30 years as well and now several automobile companies are in discussion to build automobile factories in the country.
 Pragoti is the state-run automotive industry, which assembles Mitsubishi Pajero Sport, Tata trucks, and Ashok Leyland minibus.
 Some privately owned automotive industries are Aftab Automobiles, Runner Automobiles and Walton.

 China

-China's automobile industry had Soviet origins mainly (plants and licensed autodesign were founded in the 1950s with USSR help) and was small in volume for decades, not exceeding 200,000 annually.
+The Chinese automotive industry has seen significant developments and transformations over the years during the early twentieth century.
+However, the Second Sino-Japanese War hampered the progress of the Chinese auto industry, as seen by the relocation of the Changan Automobile factory from Shanghai to Chongqing in the wake of the city's bombing and attack.
+After the foundation of the People's Republic of China (PRC) in 1949, plants and licensed auto design were established in China with assistance from the Soviet Union in the 1950s, marking the beginning of the country's automobile sector.
+However, the Chinese automotive industry did not exceed 100–200 thousand automobiles produced per year during the first 30 years of the PRC.
 It has been developing rapidly since the year 2000.
 In 2009, 13.83 million motor vehicles were manufactured in China, surpassing Japan as the world's largest automobile producer.
 Now, annual production of more than 18 million automobiles exceeds that of the United States and Japan combined, or that of the EU.
 Moreover, with total sales of 13.64 million, China became the largest automobile market in the world for the full year 2009, overtaking the United States.